-This document presents methodological guidelines to assist Member States (MSs) in the preparation of the 2014 EU-SILC operation.
-Moreover, it describes in detail all target variables to be collected in frame of the EU-SILC survey and furthermore all variables included in the ad-hoc modules as well as, when the case arises, additional variables.
+This document presents methodological guidelines to assist Member States (MSs) in the preparation of the 2020 EU-SILC operation.
+Moreover, it describes in detail all target variables to be collected in frame of the EU-SILC survey and furthermore all variables included in the ad-hoc module.
 The Annex of the document presents nomenclatures and classifications used for the description of the variables as well as more detailed information about specific definitions (enterprise and local unit, company car, etc).